Guide Surface

 Visible trust surfaces

-Safety, support, legal rules, and clear product language matter because they make the route feel accountable during a high-trust decision.
+Safety, support, legal rules, and clear product language matter because they make the route feel accountable during a high-trust decision, whether the visitor started with "website" language or app language.

 Related guides